mirandaresearchlab/LCI_Workshop_2026/README.md

 	grid_size_y = 6;
 	file_name = "C3-BrainSection";
 	```
 * Press the "Run button".
-A Dialog window will appear and you should browse the folder named "uncorrected" inside the reference folder (e.g. "../images/illumination_correction/tiles/img2_1pc/uncorrected/").
+A Dialog window will appear, and you should browse the folder named "uncorrected" inside the reference folder (e.g., "../images/illumination_correction/tiles/img2_1pc/uncorrected/").
 	- **Group 2:** run the script for "img2" with different overlap values ("img2_1pc", "img2_5pc" and "img2_10pc")
 	- **Group 3:** run the script for "img2_10pc" and "WSI_Brain"